How Much Does a PhD Cost? (2025 Updates)

 2. It costs $34,910 on average for the tuition and fees for a professional Ph.D. degree.

-3. Other than that, the non-tuition costs like textbooks and housing cost $23,746 annually on average.
+3. Other than that, non-tuition costs, such as textbooks and housing, cost $23,746 annually on average.

 How Much Does a Ph.D.
 Cost: University-wise